 It is a fact that pot has the ability to favorably alter the quality of life for many individuals.
 Health Canada.begrudgingly recognizes these truth.
 Additionally, even the somewhat paranoid FDA, Food and Drug Administration, in the United States is slowly recognizing the value of medical marijuana.

 THC, or tetrahydrocannabinol, is the chemical responsible for most of marijuana’s psychological effects.
 “It acts much like the cannabinoid chemicals made naturally by the body“, according to the National Institute on Drug Abuse (NIDA).

 “Cannabinoid receptors are concentrated in certain areas of the brain associated with thinking, memory, pleasure, coordination and time perception.
 THC attaches to these receptors and activates them and affects a person’s memory, pleasure, movements, thinking, concentration, coordination, and sensory and time perception”, according to NIDA.

 “THC is one of many compounds found in the resin secreted by glands of the marijuana plant.
 More of these glands are found around the reproductive organs of the plant than on any other area of the plant.
-Other compounds unique to marijuana, called cannabinoids, are present in this resin.
+Other compounds unique to pot, called cannabinoids, are present in this resin.
 One cannabinoid, CBD is non-psychoactive“, according to the National Center for Biotechnology Information.
-It say this cannabinoid “…actually blocks the high associated with THC“.
+It says this cannabinoid “…actually blocks the high associated with THC“.